ytorg/Yotter/README.md

 I always recommend self-hosting, as you will be the only person with access to the data.

+## Privacy
+Parasitter cares about your privacy, and for this it will never make any connection to Twitter.
+We use [Nitter's](https://nitter.net) rss feed to fetch all the tweets from your followed users.
+Images are also loaded from nitter.
+If you want to use a specific Nitter instance you can replace it on the file `app/routes.py`.

+It is always recommended to set up a self-hosted instance.
+It is quite easy and conveninent and will give you full control over your data.
+The only data that is stored on the Database is:
+* Hashed password
+* Username
+* Email (we won't send you any mails so you can make up the mail) - This is for future versions.
+* List of followed users
+* List of saved posts

 ## Self hosting
 1. Install `python3`, `pip3` and `git`.
 2. Clone this repository: